AdelKS/LinuxGamingGuide/README.md

 [OBS](https://obsproject.com/) is the famous open source streaming software: it helps streaming and recording your games, desktop, audio input/output, webcams, IP cameras... etc.

+**An important fix for an issue I have been having for a year now**
+- __Network Error on Twitch:__ Switching between sources that leave a black screen for a very short time, _e.g._ having the game in a virtual desktop then switching to another virtual desktop, makes the stream on twitch crash for whatever reason.
+To work around this, keep a background image behind all of your sources, so whenever nothing is supposed to be shown, it's that background image instead of a black background.

 #### Desktop environments

 It works nicely with X11 on AMD GPUs, especially LXDE/LXQt (when compared to Gnome) with respect to the added input lag.